PrefectHQ/prefect/docs/concepts/flows.md

     # Call tasks
 ```

-When a flow run fails, the Prefect engine will propose the failed state.
-If the `retries` parameter is set on the flow, the orchestrator can return an `AwaitingRetry` state.
-As with retries for tasks, the engine will attempt to run the flow again.
+When a flow run fails, the Prefect orchestration engine will attempt to run the flow again.
 The client is not responsible for avoiding recomputation or state management.

 When the flow runs again, each task will be called to check its state.
-Task runs that previously failed will have their state reset to `AwaitingRetry` and will run again.
+Task runs that previously failed will run again.
 Task runs that previously succeeded will return their previous `Completed` state without running again.

 ### Subflow retries

 If a [subflow](#subflows) is called within a flow with retries, its behavior will vary depending on if it failed or completed.

-If the child run failed, a new flow run will be created for the child flow call.
+- If the child run failed, a new flow run will be created for the child flow call.

-If the child run succeeded, its state will be retrieved and returned.
+- If the child run succeeded, its state will be retrieved and returned.

-If a child flow run also has retries configured, things should behave as described for child flow runs and tasks.
+- If a child flow run also has retries configured, execution should behave as described for subflow runs and tasks.

 ### Task retries